sbpk516/signalhub/README.md

 ---

-**Phase 1.3 Complete!** 🎉 The audio processing pipeline is production-ready with comprehensive monitoring, testing, and deployment automation.
-# Repository renamed and tested - Wed Aug 27 22:58:52 EDT 2025
+**Phase 4 Complete!** 🎉 The SignalHub platform now has a complete frontend UI with professional styling, responsive design, and full user experience.
+Ready for real-time processing implementation!